haf001/Darcy_Flow/README.md

 # Darcy_Flow
-Implementation of the Mixed Darcy Formulation on a Unit Square in Fenics
+Implementation of the Mixed Darcy Formulation on a Unit Square in Fenics (using pressure boundary conditions)

 # Fenics Version
 The code was developed using Fenics version 2018.1.0